Fishing Report For Raccoon Lake, IN

 Current Report: Good

-A lot of bass are being caught at Raccoon Lake, although not many lunkers are taken here.
+Lots of bass are caught here at Raccoon Lake, although not many lunkers are among them.
 Three and four pounders are not uncommon, and recent bass tournament results report it still takes close to a 3-pound average to win first prize.
 There are fish habitat structures planted around the lake, and the bass tend to hang around these as they attract their food source.
-Multiple lures are catching lots of largemouth here.
-Worms, vibrating jigs, jerkbaits and crankbaits are just some of the popular baits.

 Striped Bass